Grad School Financial Aid

 Scholarships for Graduate School Students

 Thousands of scholarships based on need, achievement, affiliation and/or a myriad of other criteria are awarded to students each year.
 One source to search and apply for scholarships is Unigo.com.
-After completing a profile about your education, background and interests, you will be matched with relevant awards.
-Scholarships are available for students at all levels of education — even graduate students.
+After completing a profile about your education, background and interests, you may be matched with relevant awards.
+Scholarships may be available for students at all levels of education — even graduate students.

 These programs are usually managed by your HR department and descriptions of what is offered should be in your benefits package.
-Even if these benefits are not offered, check with your supervisor to see if your company is willing to contribute to your education, especially if your education will directly benefit your employer or if it will clearly lead to your long-term retention.
+Even if these benefits are not offered, check with your supervisor to see if your company is willing to contribute to your education, especially if your education may directly benefit your employer or it may lead to your long term retention.

 Follow up Grad School Financial Aid Forms